Welcome to our History page

-Substantive knowledge - what our pupil will know by the end of the unit of work;
+- Substantive knowledge (curriculum content) - what our pupil will know by the end of the unit of work;

-Disciplinary knowledge - the subject skills and techniques our pupils will master and apply in order to understand the significance of what they know e.g. change and continuity, characteristic features,
+- Disciplinary knowledge - the subject skills and techniques our pupils will master and apply in order to understand the significance of what they know e.g. change and continuity, characteristic features,

-- The acquisition of subject specialist vocabulary and technical terms: in order to communicate their understanding effectively.
+- The acquisition of additional subject specialist vocabulary and technical terms, in order to communicate pupils understanding effectively

 This continuity, sequencing and progression in History provision is detailed in the documentation at the bottom of this page.

 Through this careful planning and organisation our pupils' knowledge and understanding of History develops because:

-At Langrish Primary School we pride ourselves on providing a rich, diverse and varied history curriculum.
-History concepts are revisited throughout the school, with chronology at the forefront.
-Timelines are extremely important and as the children move through the school, they understand how events and periods overlap in Britain but also worldwide.
+At Langrish Primary School, we pride ourselves on providing a rich, diverse and varied history curriculum.
+Substantive concepts are revisited throughout the school, alongside chronology at the forefront of all units.
+Timelines are extremely important and, as the children move through the school, they understand how events and periods overlap in Britain but also worldwide.
 They make links between what is happening in Britain and in the world at the same time as the event / person / era they are learning about.
-Questioning is also very important, and we model questions to endure the children have the right vocabulary.
-We encourage children to become detectives, ask questions and discuss the validity of sources.
+Questioning is also very important, and we model questions to ensure the children have the right vocabulary.
+We encourage children to become detectives by asking questions and investigating a variety of sources.

 Visitors are used as powerful hooks for learning or consolidation.
-A visit from 'Samuel Pepys' in year 1 provides children with the opportunity of using questioning.
-We make good use of history boxes from the Novium Musuem in Chichester.
+A visit from 'Samuel Pepys' in Year 1 provides children with the opportunity to use questioning.
+We make good use of history boxes from local museums.

-Children in Langrish Primary School have a love of history and show good attitudes to their learning.
-They progress well throughout each key stage and have a good breadth of knowledge and skills when they leave.
-The units are well planned and carefully thought through.
-They provide the children with a broad and balanced coverage.
+Children in Langrish Primary School have a love of history and show positive attitudes to their learning.
+They progress well throughout each key stage and have a breadth of knowledge and skills when they leave.

 By the time the children leave, they are able to sequence events chronologically within the period studied and in a wider context of events learnt.
-Pupils reach informed conclusions and make reasoned judgements using increasingly specialised vocabulary as they select and evaluate, critique and justify their use of relevant sources to help them understand aspects of wider world history, make links between time periods and appreciate that the past can be interpreted in different ways.
+Pupils reach informed conclusions and make reasoned judgements using increasingly specialised vocabulary as they select, evaluate and justify their use of relevant sources to help them understand aspects of wider world history, make links between time periods and appreciate that the past can be interpreted in different ways.

-Following on from pupil interviews, a History Club has been started and has already been very busy.
+Following pupil interviews, a History Club was offered in the Autumn Term.
 The children were very keen to learn more about historians and how they learn about the past.
-They also had lots of suggestions about people, events and periods they would like to study in the club.
+They also had lots of suggestions about people, events and periods they wanted to study in the club.

 The children were also questioned as to what else they would like to learn about in lessons.
 Many children said they would like to learn about the Tudors so a new unit about the Mary Rose will be introduced this year in Year 3.
 This is significant to our locality, so we are very excited about it.

-Year 3 archaeology day at Sir Harold Hillier Gardens
+Year 3 Roman archaeology day at Sir Harold Hillier Gardens

 Year 3 Roman Day in school